What is blood oxygenation level or blood saturation (SpO2): Uses and More

 You might correlate blood oxygenation to sleep apnea events (sleep disorder in which breathing repeatedly stops and starts).
 The good news is that it can be a great indicator and reflects these events well.

 There is around a twenty-second delay after the onset of the cessation of nasal airflow.
 The measurement of SpO2 level is useful for screening suspected sleep apnea events, but it might not be able to provide live and precise occurrences.
-It is a way to better understand sleep, not to necessarily diagnose sleep conditions.
-Best practice would be to check your readings in the mornings by keeping in mind these simple facts: Less than 5 sleep apnea events an hour is considered normal.
+Best practice would be to check your readings in the mornings by keeping in mind these simple facts: less than 5 sleep apnea events an hour is considered normal.
 You might want to check with your doctor if that exceeds 15.
 Look for sudden drops in the graph.

 Associated symptoms may be: frequent morning headaches, swelling in ankles and feet (edema), tiredness, shortness of breath, irregular heartbeats rhythms, high blood pressure,